 - 1. Encourage members to take advantage of training opportunities, including becoming certified in new products and upgrading skills. - 2.
 Make sure that all members have the opportunity to receive appropriate safety training, as provided by IMI, and adhere to safe work practices. - 3.
-Notify members of training opportunities available through the Union through mailings, notices,
+Notify members of training opportunities available through the Union through mailings, notices, meetings, etc. - 4.
+Enforce apprentice ratios in the collective bargaining agreements.

-- meetings, etc. - 4.
-Enforce apprentice ratios in the collective bargaining agreements. - 5.
-Direct the Local Joint Apprenticeship & Training Committee to adopt rules to discourage any form of "hazing" by one group of members toward another (i.e., journey-level workers toward apprentices).
+Direct the Local Joint Apprenticeship & Training Committee to adopt rules to discourage any form of "hazing" by one group of members toward another (ie., journey-level workers toward apprentices).

-Statement#4: Accept responsibility for the quality of my work, the treatment of my co-workers and behavior on the job.
+Statement #4: Willingly \underline{A} ccept responsibility for the quality of my work and behavior on the job.